-Receiver to hold Town Hall Meeting on September 19, 2014.
-Details Here.
+Receiver held a Town Hall Meeting in Palm Beach on September 19, 2014

 List and Description of Assets of JCS Enterprises, Inc.; T.B.T.I., Inc., and My Gee Bo, Inc. for Court-Approved Sale is now available

 On July 31, 2014 the receiver filed his First Report with the Court, which is available here.

 On April 22, 2014, the Receiver filed a Motion to Stay Lawsuits and Expand the Stay.
 Currently, there are at least six pending lawsuits by creditors in various state courts...Read more.